otomato-gh/k8s-o10n-workshop/slides/workshop/resources.md

 - Question: what happens if we set the CPU limit to `2` (the number of CPUs available?)

-- Remove the deployment, the service and the `ping` pod:
+- Remove the deployment, the service and the `tester` pod:

 .lab[
 ```bash